-Please indicate any interest in a second major when you communicate with Professor Jarman to discuss ways to manage your schedule for the remaining semesters.
-As you select your courses, look for those that double count between areas in your liberal arts core (please see the table in the Handbook for music courses that double count).
-When you double count a course, you don't double the number of credits earned, but you satisfy the requirements in two categories.
-For example, MUSL 1111, Shakespeare and Music, satisfies both the English and Humanities requirements.
-You will earn 3 credits for the course, thus satisfying half of your English requirement and part of the Humanities category; you will then have 3 credits for an academic elective which applies to a second major.
+Please make an appointment with Professor Jarman to discuss ways to manage your schedule for the remaining semesters.
+As you select your courses, look for those that count double between areas in your liberal arts core.
+When you double count a course, you do not double the number of credits earned, but you satisfy the requirements in two categories.
+For example, English courses double count for English and Humanities.
+You will earn three credits for the course, thus satisfying half of your English requirement and part of the Humanities category; you will then have three credits available for an academic elective that applies to a second major.

 Declaring as soon as possible will give you a better chance of enrolling in the classes you need to complete the second major or minor.
-Ask for an adviser in the department of the second major/minor and let them know you are interested in completing a second major/minor.
-After the second adviser signs your Blair Declaration of Second Major/Minor form, submit the completed form to the Blair Office of Academic Services.
-You will also need to complete paperwork in the second major department and submit it to that school (Peabody, A & S, or Engineering).
-Deadline is 5th day of classes during your final semester at Vanderbilt for B.Mus. students.
+Ask for an adviser in the department of the second major or minor and let them know you are interested in completing a second major/minor.
+After the second adviser signs the change-of-course request form, submit the completed form to the Blair Office of Academic Services.
+Deadline is the fifth day of classes during your final semester at Vanderbilt for B.Mus. students.
 For musical arts degree students, the deadline is in the fifth semester.

-Bachelor of Music students are fortunate to have an academic adviser and a studio adviser.
+Blair students are fortunate to have both an academic adviser and a studio adviser.
 Your studio adviser can help you with questions related to your major area (ensemble choices, graduate school auditions, summer festivals, etc.), while the academic adviser helps you with course registration and gives you a musical and academic perspective beyond your major area.
 The advisers work together to provide the resources you need to successfully complete your degree requirements.

-GEO (Global Education Office) in the Student Life Center (or their website: vanderbilt.edu/geo) is your first stop for information about study abroad.
-Check out the information in the Blair Student Handbook about the specific programs that are affiliated with Blair, and feel free to talk with the Associate Dean.
-Students who wish to study abroad will need to meet with the Associate Dean to ensure that degree requirements can be completed in eight semesters.
+The Global Education Office in the Student Life Center is your first stop for information about study abroad.
+Check out the information in the Blair Student Handbook about the specific programs that are affiliated with Blair, and feel free to discuss it with Dean Rose.
+Students who wish to study abroad will need to meet with Dean Rose to ensure that degree requirements can be completed in eight semesters.

-New Blair students should read the Blair Student Handbook carefully and select courses before communicating about their schedule with Amy Jarman, Head of Academic Advising (email@example.com; 615.322.7684).
-Professor Jarman is available for advising during the week before registration opens for freshmen.
+New Blair students should read the Blair Student Handbook carefully and select courses before communicating about their schedule with Amy Jarman, Head of Academic Advising.
+Professor Jarman is available for advising during the week before registration opens for first-year students.
 If you plan to do the pre-med track or a second major in science, you should plan to register as early as possible.
-You will have an advising hold on your YES registration account which is lifted when your course schedule is been approved by Professor Jarman.
-Log into YES to see your registration appointment windows, and to view YES tutorials for complete information on using YES.
-You will need 126 credits to graduate; plan to average 16 credits per semester.
+You will have an advising hold on your YES registration account; Professor Jarman lifts the hold when your courses are approved.
+Log into YES to see your registration appointment windows, and to view tutorials for complete information on using YES.
+You will need 126 credits to graduate.
+Plan to average 16 credits per semester.

-The Blair Student Handbook contains sample curriculum plans and catalog requirements for your major.
+The Blair Student Handbook includes sample curriculum plans and catalog requirements for your major.
 These samples are suggested as a guide, so students may take certain classes in different semesters.
-You can sketch out a sample schedule on a sample schedule worksheet.
-Using a Sample Curriculum Plan (in the Student Handbook)as a starting place, you can begin to get ideas for constructing a schedule for your first semester.
-Music Theory, Keyboard Harmony, Musicianship, Music Literature, Performance Class, private instruction, and ensembles are courses which should be taken every semester until requirements are fulfilled.
-Some students will be placed in the accelerated section of MUTH 2100, Syntax of Music.
-You will be notified by email if you are placed in that section.
+Using a Sample Curriculum Planfrom the handbook as a starting place, you can begin to get ideas for constructing a schedule for your first semester.
+Music Theory, Keyboard Harmony, Musicianship, Music Literature, Performance Class, private instruction, and ensembles are required every semester until hours are completed.
+First-year students placed in the accelerated section of MUTH 2100, Syntax of Music, are notified before registration opens.

-You may enroll in one zero-credit ensemble beyond the 18 credit hours, with the Associate Dean's permission.
+You may enroll in one zero-credit ensemble beyond the 18 credit hours, with Dean Rose's permission.
 YES will allow you to register in only 18 credit hours, so register for all courses except the one ensemble you would like to take as zero credit.
+You must petition Dean Rose for permission to take more than 18 credit hours in a semester, and the Blair Office of Academic Services will coordinate the enrollment for you, if approved.
 If you are taking only one required ensemble and it is for zero credit, be aware that you may need to make up that hour later on so that you have a minimum of 80 hours in music to graduate.
-You must petition the Associate Dean for permission to take more than 18 credit hours in a semester, and the Blair Office of Academic Services will coordinate the enrollment for you, if approved.
-If you are a freshman petitioning for the second semester, you will need to make the request after final grades are posted for the fall semester.
+If you are a first-year student petitioning for the second semester, you will need to make the request after final grades are posted for the fall semester.